austincallaghan/next-frontend-features/README.md

-# Simple Svelte App
+# Next Frontend Features

-This repo is a template SvelteKit app that provides useful features that are ready to use with minimal configuration required.
+This repo provides a playground to test new features.

 ## Install requirements